rwbr/flutter_neat_and_clean_calendar/README.md

 The property `isAllDay` has a higher priority than 'isMultiDay'.
 This means, that when you set `isAllDay` to `true` for an event, it will show up in the events list als all-day event without start and end times, no matter if `isMultiDay` was also set to `true`.

+You can include images in calendar events.
+The property `icon` takes a String of the image name.
+This parameter is optional.

+To control the width of the image you can use the property `wide`, which is a bool.

 ## Usage

 Embed the 'Calendar' widget in a column.
 Below the calendar (as the second widget in the Column) place a 'ListView.builder' widget for rendereing the list of events.